Sweeping bill aimed at lowering auto insurance rates passes Louisiana House, heads to Senate

 “The only guarantee is if we don’t do anything this time next year we’ll be No. 1 instead of number two,” he said.

-Businesses and insurance companies back the bill, House Bill 372, and say it will lessen costs for insurance companies.
+Businesses and insurance companies back the measure, House Bill 372, and say it will lessen costs for insurance companies.

 The Louisiana Association of Business and Industry loomed large over the debate Tuesday, with several lawmakers pointing to the organization while offering their support of the bill.
 Stephen Waguespack, the head of LABI, recently pegged Talbot’s bill as the “most important bill of the Legislative session.”